-President Carter had spent Armageddon in a subterranean bunker.
-Separated from the world by several meters on reinforced concrete isolated from everyone besides his top advisors.
+President Blaine had spent Armageddon in a subterranean bunker.
+Separated from the world by several meters of reinforced concrete isolated from everyone besides his top advisors.
 Information filtered in through the remnants of the digital network.
 They were like a severed head taking its final few blinking glances at the world.

 When the personalities of the roundtable convened, they were briefed by a parade of experts about the unfolding situation beyond the walls of their miniature fortress.
-The razed cities and tens of millions of dead were expressed as figures in multimedia presentations by people just as insulated from the worldwide holocaust happening above their heads.
-The appointed head of FEMA Ted Summers was standing at the head of the conference room concluding his own slide show while the president leaned back in his chair and watched with an attentive expression on his face his aides were busy scribbling down notes in legal pads.
+The razed cities and tens of millions of dead were expressed as figures in multimedia presentations by people completely insulated from the worldwide holocaust happening above their heads.
+The appointed head of FEMA Ted Summers was standing at the head of the conference room, concluding his own slide show while the President leaned back in his chair and watched with an attentive expression on his face his aides were busy scribbling down notes on legal pads.

 "Most estimates put the initial death toll at somewhere between fifty and one hundred million.
 Of course, this number will undoubtedly continue to rise as time goes on.
 Every major population center has been hit by over 50 megatons of warheads.
 The roadways including the interstate highway system, as well as the railway lines, and all the inland waterways are largely unusable.
 However, the good news is FEMA has in its store enough food to feed 75,000 people for up to 9 days."
 Summers said glumly.

-Carter sprang back to the table “Alright distribute what you can for now, and I'll make sure you get more," was his decisive if unthoughtful answer.
-"Alright, next thing on the agenda we have to plan our response.
+Blaine sprang back to the table, "Alright, distribute what you can for now, and I'll make sure you get more," was his decisive if unthoughtful answer.
+"Alright, next thing on the agenda, we have to plan our response.
 People this is as big as it gets I only want A game ideas here.
 Show me what you got!"

-"Alright, Elle give it to us."
-President Carter said silencing the room
+"Alright, Elle, give it to us."
+President Blaine said silencing the room

-"Right on Elle!”
-Carter said raising his arms in the air triumphantly.
+"Right on, Elle!"
+Blaine said raising his arms in the air triumphantly.
 "Let's do this!"

-Before the huddle could break a general in full uniform burst into the room.
+Before the huddle broke, a general burst in the room.
 "Mr. President!"
 He announced himself trying to catch his breath.
 "Supreme Commander Amir just hit us hard!"

 The overly decorated officer handed him a phone.
 The President looked at the screen and read the message aloud.